 Roger Myerson is responsible for laying the foundations of a significant intellectual enterprise, the so-called mechanism design theory.
-In this profound work, which was honored with the Nobel Prize in 2007, he and his co-laureates Leonard Hurwicz and Eric Maskin focused on how institutions perform within imperfect markets, and how to design mechanisms that help achieve goals like optimal social welfare.
+In this profound work, for which he was honored with the Nobel Prize in 2007, he and his co-laureates Leonard Hurwicz and Eric Maskin focused on how institutions perform within imperfect markets and how to design mechanisms that help achieve goals like optimal social welfare.

-Roger Myerson doesn’t just teach the theories that he’s established.
-He seeks progress.
-And so he deals with conflicts that, at first glance, seem to be beyond his grasp.
-Since a part of the question deals with trust and leadership, the game theorist is ambitious in his quest to establish principles of international relations that can lead to a more peaceful world.
+Myerson doesn’t just teach the theories that he’s established, he seeks progress.
+And so, he deals with conflicts that, at first glance, seem to be beyond his grasp.
+Since part of the question deals with trust and leadership, the game theorist is ambitious in his quest to establish principles of international relations that can lead to a more peaceful world.

 Roger B. Myerson

-The Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel (shared), 2007
+The Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel, 2007

 At a glance

 Unknown achievements: Had a Nobel Prize-winning idea in graduate school, but unfortunately Reinhard Selten had the same one

 Biggest contradiction: Expert in auction theory, bad at auctions.
 He went once, but the first offer was much higher than his own